 GCS offers business collaboration and communications software used to make IT infrastructure for communications contact centers.
 Avaya Networking makes Ethernet switches, routers, a virtual private network technology products, while AGS offers IT consulting and advisement services.

-Avaya operates through about 200 leased facilities and two owned facilities spanning nearly 60 countries.
-It has 13 primary research and development facilities in Canada, China, Germany, India, Ireland, Israel, Italy, and the US.
+Avaya operates through about 178 leased facilities and two owned facilities spanning some 58 countries.
+It has 11 primary research and development facilities in Canada, China, Germany, India, Ireland, Israel, Italy, and the US.

 Sales and Marketing

-About a quarter of Avaya's sales were made directly in 2014, and the company's sales strategy has emphasized building its channel partnerships.
-The company continues to offer traditional communications equipment with an eye toward migrating legacy voice network equipment to more modern, converged, IP-based systems.
+About a quarter of Avaya's sales were made directly in 2015, and the company's sales strategy has emphasized building its channel partnerships.
+The company continues to offer traditional communications equipment with an eye toward migrating legacy voice network equipment to IP-based systems.

 The company sold its IT Professional Services business for $101 million as well as the Technology Business Unit (for $14 million), which had been acquired with RADVISION Ltd.